Torege Cyclists’ Sunglasses

 Oakley Half Jacket Hiking Sunglasses

 If you’re looking to make a bold statement and protect yourself from harmful UV rays, Oakley has just the ticket for you.
 Available in three unique, form-fitting styles, these are the sunglasses for the everyday man.
 Pair these specs with your suit, hiking garb, or anything in between—there’s no exceptions, no exemptions, and no style that this pair can’t hold up to.
 Crafted of non-polarized iridium with a composite frame/lens, you get an ultra flexible and durable build that conforms to your day.
 You’re a little rough on your glasses, between having them fall out of your coat pocket to dropping them on the floor of the car.
 We get it, and Oakley does, too.
 You’ll have nothing to worry about.
+And they make a perfect useful and stylish gift for your loved ones.

 - Weight4.8 oz